lubianat/ann_sprint/manuscript.md

 Besides UMLS IDs, sciSpacy also can match concepts a number of MeSH IDs, which can also be linked to Wikidata items.

 We wrote code in a Google Colab notebook to concatenate the Europe PMC API with sciSpacy and Wikidata.
 After retrieving the abstract of an article via its PMID, the function extracts relevant concepts via sciSpacy and match the ones with PMIDs to Wikidata.
-The output of the pipeline is depicted in the Figure @arup and the code is available in the [project github repository]https://github.com/lubianat/ann)
+The output of the pipeline is depicted in the Figure fig:@arup and the code is available in the [project github repository](https://github.com/lubianat/ann).

 ![ Concatenation of the Europe PMC API to Wikidata and sciSpacy ](images/arup.png){#fig:arup}